Tejas-Gawde/BeatWeaver/README.md

-# BeatWeaver - Music Player made with Java
+# BeatWeaver - A Music Player made with Java